Hilimii/ProjectWingman_Autosplitter/README.md

 ## Campaign Mode
 * Autosplits once at the end of each mission.
 * Autostarts when you select your difficulty to begin the campaign.
 * Autoresets whenever you start a new campaign, useful if you reset on mission 1 often.
-Does not work if you have completed a run and you haven't saved your splits.
+This will not work if you have completed a run or you have gold splits.
 ### Campaign Mode - Crash Protection
 * Pauses your timer if you have not progressed beyond difficulty selection.
 * If your game crashes, your timer will be paused until you select 'Resume' to continue your campaign run.